OpenBEL/openbel-api/README.md

 You can obtain the latest Resource Search database (20150611) from the [OpenBEL build server][Resource Search 20150611].

 *Token-based authentication*
-The OpenBEL API is equipped to require authentication for specific API paths (e.g. Evidence, Datasets).
+The OpenBEL API is equipped to require authentication for specific API paths (e.g. nanopub, Datasets).
 The implementation uses [Auth0][Auth0] as a single sign-on service.

 By default authentication is disabled.